 App Install Campaigns:

 In marketing, you should always be mobile-minded.
 Most people view their Facebook accounts on their phones, so it only makes sense to run an app-install campaign to make it convenient for your user to install the app from your Facebook ad directly.
-App-install campaigns are straightforward; however, they can require the assistance of a developer to implement tracking, which works by registering your app with Facebook and implementing the Facebook Software Dev Kit (SDK
+App-install campaigns are straightforward; however, they can require the assistance of a developer to implement tracking, which works by registering your app with Facebook and implementing the Facebook Software Dev Kit (

 Facebook Lead Generation Campaigns: